CocktailJS/cocktailjs.github.io/docs/index.md

 <a id="annotations"></a>
 #**Annotations**
-_Annotations_ are special properties defined in the _options_ parameter of Cocktail.mix() method.
+_Annotations_ are special properties defined in the _options_ parameter of cocktail.mix() method.
 This properties are defined by a name starting with `@`.
-The following is the list of the current Cocktail core annotations.
+The following is the list of the current cocktail core annotations.

 <a id="@annotation"></a>
 ##**@annotation**: {String} name